 Students are not required to take the general education courses required of other students.
-Instead, they take the sequence of Honors seminars and the program of support courses designated for their Honors Diploma.
-This provides more flexibility in course selection.
+Instead, they take the sequence of Honors seminars and the program of support courses that complement the seminars.
+This allows for more flexibility and choice for Honors students to select areas of interest within their studies.